shermanlo77/oxwasp_phd/README.md

 ```
 mvn -f modefilter package
 ```
 to compile the *Java* code for the empirical null filter.
 The compiled `.jar` files are `modefilter/target/Empirical_Null_Filter-X.X.X.jar` and other required libraries in `modefilter/target/libs/`.
-On startup, *MATLAB* read and recognise these `.jar` files using the directory specified in `javaclasspath.txt`.
+On startup, *MATLAB* read and recognise these `.jar` files using the file paths specified in `javaclasspath.txt`.

 Download the data from [*Figshare*](https://figshare.com/s/d7371af48d950eeec592) and unzip the zip file.
 The data is to be stored in the directory `data/`.
-Otherwise, the location of the data can be specified  in the *MATLAB* script `getDataDirectory.m`.
+The location of the `data` directory is specified in the *MATLAB* script `getDataDirectory.m`.

 The following *MATLAB* products are required:
 * Curve Fitting Toolbox